 Figure 1: Slide with too much text in a numbered list

-- Go to Slide Sorter view, and select your slide that contains the long, numbered list.
+- Go to Slide Sorter view, and select your long numbered list slide.
 Press Ctrl + D twice to create two duplicates of the selected slide, as shown in Figure 2.

 Figure 2: The original slide, and the two duplicates